There are two major methods to translate MEC to other languages rather than English.

 Note 2:

-MEC uses the default name of the months of WordPress.
+MEC uses the default name of the months from WordPress.

 Follow the below instruction in order to translate the WordPress months: